Privacy Notice: Your information, your rights

 Special Categories of Personal Data means personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation.

-The General Data Protection Regulation (GDPR) states that the processing of ‘personal data’ shall be lawful where it is:
+The UK General Data Protection Regulation (UK GDPR) states that the processing of ‘personal data’ shall be lawful where it is:

 Article 6(1)(e) - Necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.